cosmos/ibc-go/docs/tutorials/02-channel-upgrades/06-incentivize-packet.md

 counterparty_payee: cosmos1vdy5fp0jy2l2ees870a7mls357v7uad6ufzcyz
 ```

 We see that the counterparty payee address matches what we expected (i.e. the `RLY_CHAIN1` address).
 In this tutorial we are going to send only one packet from chain `chain1` to chain `chain2`, so we only need to register the counterparty payee on chain `chain2`.
-In real life circumstances relayers relay packets on both directions (i.e. from chain `chain1` to `chain2` and also viceversa), and thus relayers should register as well on chain `chain1` the counterparty payee address to be compensated for delivering the `MsgRecvPacket` on chain `chain1`.
+In real life circumstances relayers relay packets on both directions (i.e. from chain `chain1` to `chain2` and also vice-versa), and thus relayers should register as well on chain `chain1` the counterparty payee address to be compensated for delivering the `MsgRecvPacket` on chain `chain1`.

 ## Multi-message transaction with single `MsgPayPacketFee` message